ebaloaloa/lick-hunter-server/README.md

 1. Install [Maven](https://maven.apache.org/)
 2. Install [JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
-3. Instal JRE8 for Windows [JRE 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)
+3. Install JRE8 for Windows [JRE 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)

 ### Build
 Note: This is only required if you want to build the project.
 To install the server on your machine, proceed with Installation steps.